Wagon Wheels

-Wagon Wheels are a sweet snack food sold in the United Kingdom as well as other Commonwealth countries such as Australia, Canada, New Zealand and India.
+Wagon Wheels are a sweet snack food sold in the United Kingdom as well as other Commonwealth countries such as Australia, Canada, New Zealand, Malta and India.
 They are also sold in Ireland.
 They consist of two biscuits that form a sandwich with a marshmallow filling, and they are covered with a chocolate-flavoured coating.

 Wagon Wheels were invented by William Peschardt, who sold the patent to Garry Weston, son of W. Garfield Weston.
 Garry Weston worked for his father's business in Australia before taking over his family's business in Sheffield, England.
 He placed two Marie biscuits around a marshmallow filling and covered it with chocolate.
 They were introduced in 1948.
 The name (originally "Weston Wagon Wheels") relates to the shape of the biscuits and capitalised on the Wild West, which was popular in mass media at the time.

 Production and size

 In Australia, Wagon Wheels are now produced by Arnott's Biscuits.
 George Weston Foods Limited sold the brand to Arnott's in August 2003.

 In the United Kingdom Wagon Wheels are produced and distributed by Burton's Foods who separated from the Weston family connection when they were sold out of Associated British Foods in 2000.
 The original factory which produced the biscuit was in Slough but during the early 1980s production was transferred to an updated and modern factory in Llantarnam in South Wales.